 Olympia Navigation Committee

-Our navigation course consists of two online instruction courses (map and compass and GPS), an online workshop, and a day of outdoor exercises and testing.
+Our navigation course consists of lectures, in-person practice workshop, and a day of outdoor exercises and testing.

 course

-This course consists of online map and compass instruction, online GPS instruction, and online workshop, and an all day field trip.
+This course consists of map and compass instruction, GPS/Gaia/CalTopo instruction, an in-person workshop, and an all day field trip.

 Students will learn about maps, compass use, coordinate systems, terrain association, and route planning.
-The course uses either the Navigation chapter of "Freedom of the Hills" (edition 9) or "Wilderness Navigation" by Burns and Burns.
+The course uses "Wilderness Navigation" by Burns and Burns.

 This course is held annually during the months of April and May.